 With respect to the impact of pH on bS21-1, we observed a disconnect between transcriptional and translational reporter protein abundance (Fig 7).
 It is possible that abundance of cspA is increased at low pH and other regulatory mechanisms limit bS21-1 production.
 However, the cells containing both the bS21-1 and bS21-3 lacZ translational reporters had a complete lack of β-galactosidase activity in the low pH condition.
 This raises the possibility that the low pH externally resulted in sufficiently low internal pH to permanently inactivate the β-galactosidase enzyme.

-In considering the different in vitro growth medias, their complex and undefined nature makes it difficult to determine which factors lead to the changes in bS21 homolog production.
+In considering the different in vitro growth media, their complex and undefined nature makes it difficult to determine which factors lead to the changes in bS21 homolog production.
 While future work could shed light on this topic, the observed differences were not large and other approaches may be more fruitful.

 This study serves as a survey of environmental factors that influence gene expression in F. tularensis and were tested for their ability to influence the abundance of ribosomal proteins bS21-1 and bS21-3.
 While we determined that low pH may impact bS21-1 production and that production of both homologs is altered by different in vitro growth media, more questions remain.
 In particular, it is not clear how these conditions impact protein production nor what other conditions could lead to increased abundance of bS21 homologs.
 These questions, and how bS21-1 and bS21-3 influence the proteome, will be addressed in future work.